facebook

 Dry Eye Causes, Symptoms & Remedies for Day and Night

-Dry eye is a common condition that occurs when the eyes do not produce enough tears or when the tears evaporate too quickly.
-It can lead to discomfort, irritation, and in some cases, vision problems.
-Understanding what dry eye is, its causes, symptoms, and effective remedies can help manage this condition effectively.
+Dry eye is a widespread disorder that arises when the eyes fail to produce sufficient tears or when the tears evaporate too fast.
+It may cause pain, annoyance and even vision impairment.
+The knowledge of the definition of dry eye, its causes, symptoms, and remedies can be used to control the condition.

 What is Dry Eye?